kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020.md

 ## Journal

-For my [Journal](/journal/), previously called articles, a blog I write since 2006, I also re-checked the text of every article I wrote before and improved the quality of the images.
+For my [Journal](/journal/), previously called articles, a blog I write since 2006, I also re-checked the text of every essays I wrote before and improved the quality of the images.

 ## New Pages